Distribution Knowledge Embedding for Graph Pooling: Experiments

-Table \ref{TUResults} shows the classification accuracies achieved by our proposed approaches on TU datasets as compared with several aforementioned GNN and graph kernel baselines.
-The results of ASAP, GMT and GIN are reported by following the same experimental setting in our work, and results of SOPool, TopKPool and TAPNet are extracted from the corresponding original papers, which also follow the same experimental setting in our work.
-As the Table demonstrates, our proposed methods achieve either state-of-the-art or competitive results across all TU datasets, and in particular, it is among the top-two performers in all of them.

-\textbf{OGB datasets} We follow the train-validate-test format to perform 10 different runs for performance evaluation.
-To aggregate neighborhood information for updating node features, we use the GCN~\cite{kipf2016semi} framework and set the number of GCN layer as 3 in our experiments.
-The number of hidden units of GCN is set to be 256 on OGB-MOLHIV dataset and to be 128 on OGB-BBBP dataset.
-The number of batch size is set to be 512 on OGB-MOLHIV dataset and to be 128 on OGB-BBBP dataset.
-The learning rate is set to be $1\times 10^{-3}$, and the weight decay is set to be $1\times 10^{-4}$ on these two datasets.

-To demonstrate the superior performance of our methods, we compare proposed methods with other several powerful pooling methods, including not only Differentiable Pooling~(DiffPool)~\cite{ying2018hierarchical}, Self-Attention Graph Pooling~(SAGPool)~\cite{lee2019self}, MinCutPool~\cite{BianchiGA20} and Structured Graph Pooling~(StructPool)~\cite{yuan2020structpool} on OGB datasets, but also SOPool~\cite{wang2020second}, TopKPool~\cite{gao2019graph}, ASAP~\cite{ranjan2020asap} and GMT~\cite{BaekKH21} that are compared on TU datasets.
-All these methods are tested by following the same experimental settings for a fair comparison.

-Table~\ref{OGBResults} provides the recognition results compared with different graph pooling methods on two OGB datasets.
-The superior recognition rates demonstrate the effectiveness of our proposed approaches.
-The accuracies of DEKPool$_R$ on OGB-MOLHIV and OGB-BBBP improve 1.41 \% and 2.08 \% compared with the second performance from GMT.
-Moreover, the \emph{p}-value of 3.05$e$-2, 2.88$e$-2 between DEKPool$_R$ and GMT on these two datasets shows that the improvement of our approach is significant, which analysis the performance by considering the mean value and standard deviation.
+Table~\ref{TUResults} shows the classification accuracies achieved by our proposed approaches on TU datasets as compared with several aforementioned GNN-based and graph kernel baselines.
+As demonstrated in Table~\ref{TUResults}, our proposed methods achieve the best performances for graph classification on TU datasets.
+In particular, DKEPool and DKEPool$_R$ achieved better accuracies than others on MUTAG, PTC, PROTEINS, RDT-B and NCI1 datasets.
+On the other hand, the performance of DKEPool is weaker than some baselines on IMDB-B and IMDB-M datasets.
+Table~\ref{OGBResults} provides the recognition results compared with different graph pooling methods on two OGB datasets, \emph{i.e.}, MOLHIV and MOLBBBP.
+The superior performance demonstrates the effectiveness of our proposed approaches.
+The ROC-AUC of DEKPool$_R$ on MOLHIV and MOLBBBP improve 1.25 \% and 2.08 \% compared with the second performance in Table~\ref{OGBResults}.
+Moreover, \emph{p}-values are $4.81e-2$, $2.88e-2$ between DEKPool$_R$ and second performance method on these two datasets, which analyze their performance by considering the mean values and standard deviations and show that the improvement of our approach is significant.

-\textbf{In summary}, the results in Table~\ref{TUResults} and~\ref{OGBResults} show the effectiveness of the proposed distribution knowledge embedding for learning graph-level representations to solve the sake of graph-level task predictions in different domains. which vertify the importance of distribution knowledge in graph node features for graph-level representation learning.
-On the other hand, our proposed methods fuse first-order and second-order statistics, which offer more valuable information to learn the final representation than typical first-order statistics.